Shopify Theme Constraints with Liquid

 If the theme depends on data being entered consistently, the store team needs to know.
 A fragile theme can be broken by ordinary catalogue management.

-That is useful, but flexible sections need strong defaults and limits.
+That flexibility is useful, but it needs limits.
 A section that works with three items may collapse with ten.
 A hero designed for one short line may fail with a seasonal campaign headline.
-A grid may look balanced with perfect product images but uneven with real catalogue crops.
+A grid may look balanced with perfect product images and uneven with real catalogue crops.

 Apps Can Change the Front‑End Output